Our tried and tested knowledge of pensions management has enabled to remain industry leaders throughout our forty-plus years of operation.

 From thought leadership to technical pieces, knowledge hub keeps our members and pensions professionals up to date with the recent developments in the industry.

 Covid-19 has changed the way people and companies in the pensions industry are working.
-Will these become permanent changes in working practice, operational delivery and communication, or will old habits and methods return?
-What can we learn from current practices and what does the speed of change since restrictions were imposed tell us?
+Will these become permanent changes in working practise, operational delivery and communication or will old habits and methods return?
+What can we learn from the current practices and what does the speed of change since restrictions were imposed tell us?

 The PMI’s membership magazine, Pensions Aspects, is distributed to in excess of 4000 members, 10 editions a year.
 Pensions Aspects articles and features written by recognised industry professionals covering variety of pensions related issues including administration, Payroll, HR, Investment, legal, actuarial, security, CPD, regulation, financial education, retirement funds and much more.
 The magazine is a trusted and authoritative source of information, not only providing the latest institute updates, but also offering expert insight and analysis on the current pensions landscape.